gabedonnan/pythereum/docs/source/tutorial.rst

 ----------

 At it's core Pythereum provides functionality to interact efficiently with Ethereum nodes via the Ethereum JSON RPC API.
+This is primarily done with the EthRPC class, and that will be the focus of this section of the tutorial.

 In order to get started we need an `Ethereum endpoint <https://ethereum.org/en/developers/docs/nodes-and-clients/>`_ to connect to, for which you will need a connection URL.
 This URL can use the following prefixes for fast websocketed functionality: